rasundsbak/rtd-tutorial/docs/source/index.rst

 .. note::

    This text has incomplete references.
 References will be added at a later stage.
-   Thanks to `ropensci/comtradr <https://github.com/ropensci/comtradr/tree/main>`_ for making the package available again.
+   Thanks to `UiO it department for making this project possible <https://www.uio.no/english/services/it/research/hpc/fox/>`_ for making the package available again.
 Thanks      to `Zotero.org <https://www.zotero.org/>`_ for providing the LaTeX format
 ---